Sunday, 21 May 2017

 The fifth Sunday after Pascha is of semi-double rite.
 The Gospel pericopes from St. John describe how the LORD tells His disciples to ask for anything in His name after He has ascended to the Father.
 That Ascension will, of course, be celebrated on Thursday of this week after the three Rogation Days of the Lesser Litanies on Monday, Tuesday and Wednesday.

 At Vespers yesterday afternoon the psalms of Saturday were sung under the single antiphon Alleluia.
-After the collect of the Sunday commemorations were sung of the preceding feast of St. Gregory Nazianzen and then of St. Antoninus followed by SS Gordion and Epimachus.
-The Paschal Commemoration of the Cross was omitted due to commemorated double feasts.
-At Compline Te lucis was sung with the Paschal Doxology.
-The Dominical preces were omitted due to the occurring double feasts.
+After the collect of the Sunday a commemoration was sung of the preceding feast of St. Bernardine of Siena followed by the Paschal Commemoration of the Cross.
+At Compline Te lucis was sung with the Paschal Doxology and the Dominical preces were sung

 At Mattins in the invitatory and hymn are as on the other Sundays of Paschaltide.
 In the first nocturn the lessons are the Incipit of the first Epistle of St. Peter.
 In the second nocturn the lessons are from the writing of St. Ambrose on faith in the Resurrection and in the third nocturn the lessons are a homily of St. Augustine on St. John's Gospel on the LORD's words "Amen, amen, I say to you: if you ask the Father anything in my name, he will give it to you."
 The Te Deum is sung.
-At Lauds, after the collect of the Sunday, commemorations are sung of St. Antoninus and of SS Gordion and Epimachus.
-The Commemoration of the Cross is omitted.
+At Lauds, after the collect of the Sunday, the Paschal Commemoration of the Cross is sung.

 At the Hours the hymns are sung with the Paschal Doxology.
-At Prime the Dominical preces are omitted due to the occurring double feast.
+At Prime the Dominical preces are sung.

 Mass is sung after Terce.
-The Gloria is sung, the second collect is of St. Antoninus, the third collect is of SS Gordion and Epimachus.
+The Gloria is sung, the second collect is Concede nos, the third collect is Ecclesiae.
 The Creed is sung and the preface is of Paschaltide.

 At Vespers the Sunday psalms are sung under the single antiphon Alleluia.
 The Office hymn is Ad regias Agni dapes.
-After the collect of the Sunday a commemoration is sung of St. Antoninus.
-The Paschal Commemoration of the Cross is omitted due to the double feast.
-At Compline Te lucis is sung with the Paschal Doxology and the Dominical preces are omitted.
+After the collect of the Sunday the Paschal Commemoration of the Cross is sung.
+At Compline Te lucis is sung with the Paschal Doxology and the Dominical preces are sung.

-In the 'liturgical books of 1962' there are no commemorations at either Vespers.
-The Commemoration of the Cross has been abolished.
+In the 'liturgical books of 1962' there are no commemorations at Vespers.
+The Paschal Commemoration of the Cross has been abolished.
 Mattins is cut down to a single nocturn.
-At Lauds there are no commemorations.
+The Dominical preces have been abolished.
 Hymns at the Little Hours do not have the Paschal Doxology.
-At Mass there is a single collect
+At Mass there is but a single collect.

 Art: Jerome Nadal